jashnilynn/jashnilynn.github.io/bio.md

 ![SANDIEGO](SD.jpg)

-##### From late night cali burrito runs to early hikes, San digeo is by far a great place to live in your early 20's!
+##### From late night cali burrito runs to early hikes, San digeo is by far a great place to live!

 ![IWAKUNI](IWK.jpg)

-##### Japan spoils its locals with the numerous vending machines to its cheap food, but I'm not complaining!
+##### Japan spoils us with the numerous vending machines to its cheap food, but I'm not complaining!

 [Back to home](index)